 Back on land, if your time at the races has you itching to saddle up, you can also explore the wilderness of the Adirondacks with a horseback ride.

 For a slight detour on your trip up to your final destination, head up to Ausable Chasm, the “Grand Canyon of the Adirondacks” for jaw-dropping views.
 Take them in on a raft or tube ride down the river, a hike, or using the cable bridges along the chasm.
 Now drive your last leg to Lake Placid with its hiking opportunities, kayaking adventures on Mirror Lake (pictured above), and mix of accommodations from camping to luxury.
-Olympic enthusiasts can’t miss the Olympic Center and Museum, where you can take a bobsled ride yourself on tracks used by famous athletes or enjoy their new mountain coaster.
+Olympic enthusiasts can’t miss the Olympic Center and Museum, where you can take a bobsled ride yourself on tracks used by famous athletes or ride down the Cliffside Coaster, North America’s longest coaster.

 Travel Across the State